 International veterinary certificates underpin international trade and provide assurances to the importing country regarding the health status of the animals and products imported.
-The measures prescribed should take into account the health status of both exporting and importing countries and be based upon the standards in the Terrestrial Code.
+The measures prescribed should take into account the health status of both exporting and importing countries, and zones or compartments within them, and be based upon the standards in the Terrestrial Code.